nevinbaiju/Restaurant-Review-Classifier/README.md

 The dataset contains the review string followed by a binary flag indicating wheather the user liked it or not.

+##### steps taken
+- Removal of punctuations and symbols
+- Removing the stop words
+- Tokenizing after stemming the different words.
+- Building the vectors from the induvidual reviews.

 <a id='gnb'></a>
 ## Summary of  Gaussian Naive Bayes  ##